BinaryAnalysisPlatform/binaryanalysisplatform.github.io/_posts/2017-10-13-powerpc-intro.md

 translation in the opposite direction.
-Its actually a little bit harder, as IR is usually smaller than the instruction set and a compiler developer has a benefit of choosing the subset of ISA on which it will map IR instructions.
-We do not have this luxury, as we need to support all the instructions.
-Even if they are not emitted by any compiler, they still can be encoded manually (especially someone with malicious intensions).
+Its actually a little bit harder, as IR is usually smaller than the instruction set and a compiler developer has a benefit of choosing the subset of ISA on which he will map IR instructions.
+We do not have this luxury as we are required to support all instructions.
+Even those that are not emitted by any compiler, can still be encoded manually (especially someone with malicious intensions).
 Another source of complexity, is that we need to implement the translation that is much more precise, in fact it should be totally precise, as we need to represent all effects that occur in a CPU.
 So we need to represent all updates to the status registers and other side effects, that are usually of no interest to compiler developers.

 In BAP we actually do not use the "backend" word, when we referring a piece of code, that implements the support for a particular